 A family business, with friendly and genuine staff

 Fantastic three-course dinners served each evening

-Partnership with next-door farm Cora Lynn, where you can see sheep-dogs in action and learn more about merino sheep farming
+This is a real working farm, where you can see sheep-dogs in action and learn about sheep shearing and growing merino wool

 Fabulous mountain views